Every baby, toddler and preschooler is taught the life saving maneuver of rolling to their back and floating unassisted until help can arrive.

 WHAT AGE IS THE BEST AGE TO START?

-With almost 70 years in teaching survival methods to infants/toddlers and preschoolers, we can without hesitation say “the younger the better.”
+With over 75 years in teaching survival methods to infants/toddlers and preschoolers, we can without hesitation say “the younger the better.”
 Infants who cannot yet walk or sit up are easier to teach than older babies, and babies are easier to teach than toddlers.
 Personality also plays a key factor in learning this skill.
 Strong willed infants/toddlers and preschoolers take a bit longer to teach than the more compliant child.
 Often, parents see their first true glimpses of their infant’s overall temperament when they get in the water with their baby.
 This provides valuable information for the parent as their baby grows and learns.

 SO, HOW DO THESE LESSONS DIFFER FROM OTHER LESSONS?

 The main difference is that we are teaching children how to solve real life aquatic problems: what do I do if I fall in the water?
 Traditional lessons for babies, toddlers and preschoolers have goals of comfort, breath holding and possibly motoring forward.
 A few even teach a “u-turn” back to the wall which is a valuable skill, but only solves one aquatic problem when there is a wall and the child is close enough to it to swim back. (what happens then if they fall in a pond or lake or in a pool with a ledge too high to grab? … A dock is too high to grab and falling in to an unfamiliar waterway can be very disorienting.)
 However, the vast majority of these programs do not ask the child to solve any aquatic problem at all.
 In traditional lessons, the adult solves all the problems by picking the child up to breathe or doing the swimming for them.
 Therefore, the child has great comfort and fun in the water, but has no true problem solving skills.
 These can be very dangerous children around water.